jillesvangurp/es-kotlin-client/README.md

 directly from a mobile phone in any case.

 This library is tested with Elasticsearch 7.x.
 Usually we update to the latest version within days after Elasticsearch releases.
-Barring REST API changes, most of this client should work with recent 7.x releases, any future releases and probably also 6.x.
+Barring REST API changes, most of this client should work with any recent 7.x releases, any future releases and probably also 6.x.

 For version 6.x, check the es-6.7.x branch.

 ## Building & Development

-You need java >= 8 and docker + docker compose (to run elasticsearch and the tests).
+You need java >= 8 and docker + docker compose to run elasticsearch and the tests.

 Simply use the gradle wrapper to build things: